24-Hour Confidential Information and Support Hotline

 Formal Complaints/University-Initiated Investigations

 A university investigation may be launched by the filing of a formal complaint or by the University opting to initiate an investigation in the absence of a formal complaint.
 The Formal process involves a prompt, thorough and equitable investigation conducted by trained staff members, generally from the Office of Institutional Equity ("OIE") or the Office of Student Rights and Responsibilities ("OSRR").
-Investigators conduct their investigations within 30 (calendar) days from the appointment of the investigator, and the investigators then have 7 days to complete and submit their report to the Dean of Students (when the Respondent is a student) or the OIE Director (when the Respondent is a staff or faculty member).
-The Dean of Students or OIE Director will then hold a meeting of three-person panel from the Advisory Committee on Equity within 15 days from the report's submission.
+Investigators conduct their investigations within 30 (calendar) days from the appointment of the investigator.
+The investigators then have 7 days to complete a preliminary report for review by both parties.
+The parties have 5 days from the time of review to provide feedback and additional information.
+Upon receiept of additional information, investigators are to appropriately address and integrate the additional information into a final report which is to be provided to the Dean of Students (when the Respondent is a student) or the OIE Director (when the Respondent is a staff or faculty member) as soon as reasonably possible.
+The Dean of Students or OIE Director will then hold a meeting of three-person panel from the Advisory Committee on Equity within 15 days from the final report's submission.
 Both the Complaining Party and Respondent will be invited to attend the meeting; however, the meeting is optional.
 The Complaining Party and the Respondent will not be required to meet with one another or the panel at the same time.
 Within 10 days from the Advisory Committee on Equity meeting, the Dean of Students or OIE Director will issue a decision as to whether or not the Anti-Harassment Policy was violated, and if so, what the sanction is.
 Both the Complaining Party and the Respondent are given the option to submit an appeal within 10 days from the decision with the Vice President for Ethics and Compliance, who will issue a decision on the appeal within 10 days from the appeal's submission.
 The decision of the Vice President for Ethics and Compliance is the University's final decision on the matter.

 Formal Process Timeline

-- Completion and submission of report: 7 days
+- Completion and submission of preliminary report: 7 days from completion of investigation

-- Estimated maximum total time: 62 days (minus the additional time for the optional appeal)
+- Estimated maximum total time: 67 days (plus time needed for investigators to throughly consider feedback and additional information from parties after preliminary report review AND minus additional time for the optional appeal)